Campaign history

 In autumn 2020, following the opening of safe tourist corridors between the Canary Islands and different European source markets, the campaign concept was adapted to focus on the Canary Islands as a safe destination.

-Aimed at Europe's mature markets, these graphic pieces reflect the wealth of the Canary Islands' tourist attractions, focussing on the following aspects: sun, sea and sand, relaxation, sun and beach sport, lifestyle and nature.
+Aimed at mature European markets, its graphic materials reflect the breadth of the Canary Islands' tourism offerings, targeting the following demographics: sun and beach relaxation, sun and beach sports, lifestyle, and nature.